MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Men learn to love the woman they are attracted to.
-Women learn to become attracted to the man they fall in love with.
+> Everyone you admire was once a beginner.
-> -- Woody Allen
+> -- Jack Butcher